Azeezia Medical College

-Azeezia Medical College Hospital is a hospital located in Kerala.
+Azeezia Medical College Hospital is a private hospital located in Kerala.
 It is a 540-bed multi-specialty hospital.
 The hospital provides treatment in various specialties, such as medicine, surgery, obstetrics and gynecology, dermatology, psychiatry, pediatrics, orthopedics, ophthalmology, otolaryngology, anesthesiology, radiology, emergency services, and laparoscopic surgery.
 Super-specialty departments include cardiothoracic, neurology, nephrology, pulmonology, gastroenterology, endocrinology, and neurosurgery.
-The medical college includes super-specialty units and colleges for medical, dental, and nursing courses.
+The private medical college includes super-specialty units and colleges for medical, dental, and nursing courses.
 The campus is in a rural area 8 km from NH-47 (Kollam-Thiruvananthapuram portion).

 Location

 Azeezia group of medical educational institutions is situated at Meeyannoor village, 8 km from Kollam city.

 Departments

 The 540-bedded multi-specialty hospital is renowned for its excellent medical expertise, nursing care, and quality diagnostic services.
 The hospital provides treatment in various specialties such as medicine, surgery, obstetrics & gynecology, dermatology, psychiatry, pediatrics, orthopedics, urology, ophthalmology, otolaryngology, anesthesiology, radiology and emergency services, and laparoscopic surgery.
 Super-specialty departments include cardiothoracic, neurology, nephrology, pulmonology, gastroenterology, endocrinology, and neurosurgery.
 The medical college is provided with the most advanced level for all super-specialty units and colleges for medical, dental, and nursing courses.
 The campus is 8 km from NH-47 (Kollam-Thiruvananthapuram portion).